-The animals on Animal Farm rise up because they want justice and fairness.
-The animals suffer and are exploited while living under Mr. Jones's harsh rule, which is similar to how the Russian working class suffered under Tsar Nicholas II's oppressive rule.
+It will discuss how the ideas of socialism are lost in "Animal Farm" and why propaganda serves as the main reason for this shift, pointing to Orwell's strong opinion on totalitarianism and a continuous warning about the risk of losing freedom.
+Discussion oppressive rule.
 Orwell shows this feeling of being oppressed early on in the novella, when the animals get ready for a revolutionary movement based on the teachings of Old Major, the wise and respected boar who gives them an ideal vision based on equality and brotherhood.
 Old Major's passionate speech paints a picture of a future where "all animals are equal" and the benefits of work are shared instead of kept by a small group.
-His idealistic vision resonates with the animals, planting the seeds of rebellion against the humans who treat them badly.
+His idealistic vision resonates with the animals, planting the seeds of rebellion against humans who treat them the badly.
 Old Major's ideas were heavily influenced by Marxist and socialist ideas.
-These ideas were later written down and became Animalism.
+These ideas were later written down and became Animalism